blakedietz/blakedietz.me/content/posts/elixir-learnings-2020-week-3/index.md

 ---
 title: Elixir learnings - 2020 week 3
 date: "2020-01-13T12:00:00.000Z"
-description: What I learned about Elixir during week 3 of 2020
+description: This week I learned about using module docs and a little bit about metaprogramming in Elixir.
 path: "/blog/2020-01-13/elixir-learnings-week-3"
-tags: ["elixir", "programming", "learnings"]
+tags: ["elixir", "programming"]
 ---

 ## Elixir